ibm-cloud-docs/EventStreams/satellite_provisioning.md

     1. Refer to [Setting up {{site.data.keyword.satelliteshort}} locations](/docs/satellite?topic=satellite-locations).
 Complete the steps in [Manually creating {{site.data.keyword.satelliteshort}} locations](/docs/satellite?topic=satellite-locations#location-create-manual).

        IBM Cloud {{site.data.keyword.satelliteshort}} provides Quick Start templates to help with the provisioning of a {{site.data.keyword.satelliteshort}} location and initial set of host instances.
 However, the templates only provision one type (size) of host instance. {{site.data.keyword.messagehub}} requires more than one type of host instance.
-The recommendation to use the manual steps to create your {{site.data.keyword.satelliteshort}} location lets you to provide multiple types of host instances.
+The recommendation to use the manual steps to create your {{site.data.keyword.satelliteshort}} location lets you provide multiple types of host instances.
 Optionally, use the quick start template to create hosts for the {{site.data.keyword.satelliteshort}} location's control plane and part of the {{site.data.keyword.messagehub}} requirement, then use the manual steps to add extra host types required by {{site.data.keyword.messagehub}}.
        {: important}

     2. {{site.data.keyword.messagehub}} supports {{site.data.keyword.satelliteshort}} locations that are managed by several different regions.
 Refer to the plan comparison table in [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose) for the list of supported regions.